A Profile of Dr. Leonard Berg

 Grant creates center

-In October 1985, about 18 months after the program project grant was awarded, Berg received one of the NIA's The Charles F. and Joanne Knight Alzheimer's Disease Research Center grants.
-This award recently was renewed for the third five-year period.
+In October 1985, about 18 months after the program project grant was awarded, Berg received one of the NIA's The Charles F. and Joanne Knight Alzheimer's Disease Research Center grants, an award which has been continuously renewed.
 Early studies focused on the part of the brain that uses acetylcholine as a chemical messenger.
 Another project identified subtle changes in visual perception among Alzheimer's patients.
 Then attention shifted to brain cell damage by the chemical messenger glutamate and the programmed cell death that can destroy neurons.
-Both of these topics now are major foci of research at the School of Medicine and are pertinent to many other neurologic disorders.

 The center grant has supported many pilot projects that have led to independent funding.
 These include studies of the interrelationship between Parkinson's and Alzheimer's diseases, the effect of blood sugar and insulin levels on brain function, the ability of Alzheimer's patients to drive, and the molecular genetics of Alzheimer's disease.